 While this approach is tremendously powerful, it has one downside, the significance of which is yet to be determined.
 This method causes all players to play more conservatively than they otherwise might, which is sometimes a virtue but sometimes a hindrance.
 The reason for this is that as part of the nature of the lookahead algorithm used, the agent assumes that all other agents can see its cards.
-This assumption is highely unrealistic and causes the agent to handle competitive because it assumes it will be doubled for every contract that it bids that does not is to generate a new set of samples at every step in the lookahead, but this is far more time consuming.
+This assumption is highely unrealistic and causes the agent to handle competitive auctions diffirently than it otherwise would, values that it displays are correct.
+There because it assumes it will be doubled for every contract that it bids that does not is to generate a new set of samples at every step in the lookahead, but this is far more time consuming.
 Because the most costly operation is double-dummy solving contracts by several orders of magnitude, the former implementation completes the task in approximately O(1) time and the later in $O(a^n)$ time, where a is the number of samples generated per step for the later implementation and n is the depth of the look-ahead in the auction.
 A solution that has neither drawback has been sought for but not yet found.